 Let's talk about covering chipboard with paper!

-For adhesion I like to cover my chipboard with Scotch Quick Dry adheisve.
+Scotch Quick Dry adheisve.
 Have a wet wipe handy so that when you put the paper on, you can easily wipe up the excess ahesive.
 If you are putting your chipboard in an album where it won't be handled a great deal you can use a glue stick, but for chipboard books you need greater adhesion, so use a high tack liquid.

-I like to place my paper on the chipboard, and use a brayer on it.
+brayer on it.
 The brayer flattens all the glue out, and insures I have glue on the edges!

 Next place your project on the edge of your table, and take the stick and pull down.
 Do not "saw" with the stick as it breaks the adhesive bond.
 Just pull straight down.
 If you are working with basic pattern paper you will first sand through the color on the top and be left with the white core of the paper.
 Keep sanding until the entire white of the paper is gone and you have a clean chipboard edge.